KushiMTeam/animations/README.md

-# animations
+# Animations
-Free to use FLASH Mini-Animations(Smoke and etc.)
+Free to use.
+Sale is strictly prohibited!